Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If your dog seems like they’re holding a grudge, don’t take it personally—they’re reacting to something that happened (stimulus) and not actively nursing a grudge toward you.

 To help your dog work through negative associations, you need to replace them with positive associations in a process called counterconditioning.
-For example, teaching your dog that storms aren’t scary by acting matter-of-fact and rewarding calm behavior in place of previously fearful behavior.
+For example, teach your dog that storms aren’t scary by acting matter-of-fact and rewarding calm behavior in place of previously fearful behavior.

 Dogs are highly incentivized to seek rewards and please you, so counterconditioning is an excellent way to ameliorate “grudge-like” behavior.